ruvnet/phone-agent/README.md

-Here's a detailed implementation plan and complete scripts for creating a Cloudflare Worker that handles scheduling an AI agent to join a conference call using Bland.ai:
+# Ai Phone Agent

+This implementation creates a Cloudflare Worker that receives emails via Resend, parses calendar invites, and schedules a Bland.ai agent to join conference calls.
+The worker handles the entire process automatically, from receiving the email to scheduling the AI agent with specific instructions.

 ## Implementation Plan